-Karate can be traced back to 1400 years; to Western India where Daruma (Bodhidharma) the founder of Zen Budhism, traveled to China to lecture on Budhism, incorporating physical and spiritual training methods that were very demanding.
+Karate can be traced back to 1400 years; to Western India where Daruma (Bodhidharma) the founder of Zen Buddhism, traveled to China to lecture on Buddhism, incorporating physical and spiritual training methods that were very demanding.
 The training was so harsh, that his followers were falling to exhaustion.
 He then developed a method by which the followers could enhance their physical strength to attain the essence of the way of the Buddha.
-His teachings spread to many other places, it was the called Shorin-ji Kempo.
+His teachings spread to many other places--it was then called Shorin-ji Kempo.

 About 500 years ago in Okinawa; a national policy was adopted, forbidding the possession and use of all kinds of weapons.
 All weapons were confiscated by the government.
 The development of Karate at that time was very well received, as a means of unarmed self-defense.

 Many experts who traveled between Okinawa and China contributed greatly to bringing Karate to its present level.

 In Okinawa, Karate developed from the synthesis of two fighting techniques.

 The first one, used by the inhabitants of Okinawa, very simple, yet terribly effective and very close to reality since it was used for many centuries in real combat.
 The second one, was much more complicated based on the philosophical teachings, which was a product of the ancient culture of China.